Internal Audit Services

 Independence is essential to the effectiveness of internal auditing.
 This independence is obtained primarily through organizational status and objectivity.

 The organizational status of the internal auditing function and support accordant to it by management are major determinants of its range and value.
-The Director of Internal Audit is accountable to the Vice President for Administration and Finance whose authority is to assure both a broad range of audit coverage and adequate consideration of effective action on the audit findings and recommendations.
+The Chief Audit Executive is accountable to the Vice President, Chief Operating Officer, whose authority is to assure both a broad range of audit coverage and adequate consideration of effective action on the audit findings and recommendations.

 Objectivity is essential to the audit function.
 Therefore, the Internal Auditors should not develop and install procedures, prepare records, or engage in any other activity which they would normally review or assess and which could reasonably be construed to compromise their independence.
 The Internal Auditor's objectivity need not be adversely affected by their review and recommendation of the standards of control to be applied in the development of system and procedures under review.

 The Internal Audit Office has their own budget which is supported by General Use funds.
-The staff currently consists of three unclassified full-time positions which includes the Director of Internal Audit, Senior Auditor and an Internal Auditor.
+The staff currently consists of three unclassified full-time positions which includes the Chief Audit Executive, Audit Manager, and a Senior Auditor.

 The Internal Auditor's duties are to perform internal audits, review programs, assist external auditors, review financial and operational system design and other similar functions.
 The specific duties are as follows: